Saturday, February 22, 2025

 (Editor-in-Chief) - Marty Rosen has been covering food, dining, performing arts, and culture in Louisville for a quarter-century.
 He has been a contributor to Food & Dining since the first issue.
 He served as dining critic for LEO Weekly (2003—2006) and The Courier-Journal (2006-2014).
 In addition, he has written for Louisville Magazine, the Kentucky Department of Tourism, The Voice-Tribune, and other publications.

-Last Saturday and Sunday, my wife, Mary, and I donned our masks, picked up flyers, and spent the mornings knocking on doors (maybe a hundred by the end of the weekend) in Clifton and Shively as part of a...
+Last Saturday and Sunday, my wife, Mary, and I donned our masks, picked up flyers, and spent the mornings knocking on doors (maybe a...